Sirmione Old Town

 How to buy bus tickets from Verona to Lake Garda?

-Usually it is possible to buy bus tickets directly on the bus, but bus drivers might not always offer this option and buying the tickets directly on the bus might get slightly more expensive than buying them online or on the vending-machine at the bus station.
+Usually, it is possible to buy bus tickets directly on the bus, but bus drivers might not always offer this option, and buying the tickets directly on the bus might get slightly more expensive than buying them online or on the vending machine at the bus station.
 I recommend buying your bus ticket at Verona Porta main station.
-There are ticket-counters and vending machines at the Porta Nova station.
-Ticket counters usually are open Monday to Friday from 8am to 8pm.
-On the weekend and holidays the ticket counters are closed.
+There are ticket counters and vending machines at the Porta Nova station.
+Ticket counters usually are open Monday to Friday from 8 am to 8 pm.
+On the weekends and holidays, the ticket counters are closed.

 Verona to Lake Garda bus ticket price

-A bus ride from Verona to southern towns on lake Garda cost 3-6 euros per person one way (prices in 2023).
+A bus ride from Verona to southern towns on Lake Garda costs 3-6 euros per person one way (prices in 2023).

 Verona to Lake Garda by Taxi